 Starting a business is never easy.
 There are many challenges you can encounter as an entrepreneur.
-Getting the appropriate workers’ comp insurance coverage is one of the most common struggles of small business owners.
-For most business owners, finding the best workers’ comp coverage seems to be next to impossible.
+First, getting the appropriate workers’ comp insurance coverage is one of the most common struggles of small business owners.
+In addition, for most business owners, finding the best workers’ comp coverage for small businesses seems to be next to impossible.

-Accidents are bound to happen.
-That’s why business owners are legally required to carry workers’ comp insurance coverage.
-This insurance provides support for employees suffering from occupational accidents, illnesses, and death.
-Workers’ compensation insurance will protect employers from liabilities and possible lawsuits.
-Here’s a foolproof cheat sheet for small business owners in getting the best deal on workers’ comp insurance coverage.
+Accidents are always there to happen.
+That’s why it is a legal requirement to carry workers’ comp insurance coverage.
+In addition, this insurance provides support for employees suffering from occupational accidents, illnesses, and death.
+Furthermore, workers’ compensation insurance will protect employers from liabilities and possible lawsuits.
+So, here’s a foolproof cheat sheet for small business owners in getting the best deal on workers’ comp insurance coverage.

 Workers’ compensation insurance coverage is designed to provide financial support and medical benefits to employees suffering from work-related sickness, injuries, or death.
-A good insight into how the workers’ comp coverage works will help you understand your legal responsibilities and benefits as a business owner.
-The workers’ compensation insurance benefits employers and employees.
+In addition, a good insight into how workers’ comp coverage works will help you understand your legal responsibilities and benefits as a business owner.
+Furthermore, workers’ compensation insurance benefits employers and employees.

 - Medical treatment for occupational injuries and diseases.

 - Replacement for lost wages

 - Disability benefits for employees who are unable to return to work.